top of page

 PAC-PEN MICRO CUTTERS

-Even if you’re a professional at working with clay, please take a few minutes to read this manual before using your PAC-PEN.
-It will save you time and money in the long run.
+Even if you're a pro with clay, taking a few minutes to read this manual can save you time and money in the long run.

 My husband and I invented resin micro cutters and these cutters have the smallest details and thinnest cutting edge on the market.
 We use a combination of different type of engineering resins, to make a premium quality tool for professionals.

-Storage - Avoid storing them near sharp metal objects or exposing them to direct sunlight for extended periods of time (months or years), it may result in a reduction in flexibility.
+Storage - Avoid storing your cutters near sharp metal objects or exposing them to direct sunlight for extended periods of time (months or years), as this may reduce their flexibility.
+Since we use photopolymer resin, slight changes in color are possible over time, but rest assured, this won't affect their quality.

 Using the micro cutter nozzles without pen - These cutters come with less than 0.2mm cutting edges.
 The pen provides a safer and more secure grip on the nozzle, allowing for more precise pressure control and ensuring that the nozzle is held at the correct angle.
 This not only extends the lifetime of your nozzle but also results in cleaner and more precise cuts.
 The difference between pieces cut with and without the pen is noticeable - using the pen makes it much easier to achieve nice, clean cuts.